 Dapps is short for "Decentralized Applications" and refers to any application that is decentralized in nature, built on a blockchain, and may use tokens for transactions.

-To oversimplify, the concept of Web 3 needs only exist because of the flaws posed by Web2 which if you were paying attention, you would know are very disturbing and not rewarding.
-Web3 looks to solve three main problems that we face in our day to day lives:
+To oversimplify, the concept of Web 3 needs only exist because of the flaws posed by Web2, which, if you were paying attention, you would know are very disturbing and not rewarding.
+Web3 looks to solve three main problems that we face in our day-to-day lives:

-Web3 solves this sort of problem by using Smart Contracts which are written with code and are decentralized in nature and, can never be taken down.
+Web3 solves this sort of problem by using Smart Contracts which are written with code and are decentralized in nature, and, can never be taken down.
 No one person can modify this code or influence this code.
 When it's time to pay, the smart contract will pay up which basically makes any system that uses it trustless.

 Most platforms and apps we use daily require us to submit our personal data to be able to use them.
-This leads to data leaks and the owners of those platforms just outright selling our data for profit.
+This leads to data leaks and the owners of those platforms just outright sell our data for profit.
 Because the blockchain is not governed by any single entity or by any government oversight, Web3 app creators can create apps known as Dapps that allow people all over the globe to use them without submitting any sensitive or personal data.

-Imagine you use a software service like Facebook and you keep uploading images of a war-torn country.
+Imagine you use a software service like Facebook, and you keep uploading images of a war-torn country.
 Facebook has the power to censure you and stop you from uploading those graphic images.
 In your mind, you may actually want to spread the word about injustice happening in that war-torn country but the bosses of that platform might not like that.

-Due to the nature of Web3 apps (Dapps) and the blockchain in general, everything is decentralized and there is no single 'Point of Failure' that could be exploited to take control of the system.
+Due to the nature of Web3 apps (Dapps) and the blockchain in general, everything is decentralized, and there is no single 'Point of Failure' that could be exploited to take control of the system.

 In conclusion, Web3 could deliver us to a future that is truly autonomous and does not rely on people to make decisions for us but relies on software (Smart Contracts) to keep the system trustless, anonymous and free from external control.